lordkorost/smart-surveillance-sorter/docs/realtime-resume.md

 - Stop anytime with Ctrl+C — resume is automatic next time
 - At midnight, start a new session on the new day's folder

+>[!NOTE]
-> ℹ️ You can switch between real-time and normal mode on the same folder.
+> You can switch between real-time and normal mode on the same folder.
 Running `sss-rt` after a normal `sss` run (or vice versa) works correctly — the resume mechanism is shared.

 ---
-## 📦 Cumulative Archive Mode
+## Cumulative Archive Mode

 By keeping the same `--output-dir` across multiple runs with different input folders, SSS builds a permanent categorized archive automatically: